 While academic performance is important and there is plenty of value behind earning a great ATAR score, it’s important to consider other factors that help students develop as community-minded, well-rounded people.

-Rebecca Wainwright is an Account Executive at Good Education Group.
+Rebecca Wainwright is an Account Executive at Good Education Media.
 She is passionate about assisting schools with showcasing the very best of what they have to offer prospective, current and former students.
-Find out more about Bec and her role here at Good Education Group.
+Find out more about Bec and her role here at Good Education Media.